-2.3.68 Council on Elementary and Secondary Education Approved Diploma System
+2.3.8 Council on Elementary and Secondary Education Approved Diploma System

-- A. The Commissioner reserves the right to shall establish protocols and criteria for reviewing LEA diploma systems to ensure that they are in compliance with all elements of this Part. - B. The LEA is responsible for maintaining all records that demonstrate compliance with this Part. - C. The Commissioner shall develop a progressive system of monitoring and accountability to ensure LEA implementation and compliance with this Part.
+- A. The Commissioner shall establish protocols and criteria for reviewing LEA diploma systems to ensure that they are in compliance with all elements of this Part. - B. The LEA is responsible for maintaining all records that demonstrate compliance with this Part. - C. The Commissioner shall develop a progressive system of monitoring and accountability to ensure LEA implementation and compliance with this Part.

-2.3.79 Local Educational Agency Notification to Students, Families, and Community Members of the Requirements for Graduation
+2.3.9 Local Educational Agency Notification to Students, Families, and Community Members of the Requirements for Graduation

-A. All notices in this section must be provided in a format accessible to family and students.

-- 1. LEAs shall provide full and effective annual notice of the State and local graduation requirements to administrators, teachers, students, families, and members of the community.
+- A. All notices in this Section must be provided in a format accessible to family and students. - 1.
+LEAs shall provide full and effective annual notice of the State and local graduation requirements to administrators, teachers, students, families, and members of the community.
 Full and effective notice of the requirements for graduation and Council designations must be provided to students and their families no later than October 1 in the year in which said students enter the ninth (9th) grade (or at the time of enrollment into the LEA), after which the local and State diploma system requirements shall not be altered for the affected class.
 LEAs shall provide notice of the requirements to students enrolled by the LEA in non-public schools or programs and to students attending school in juvenile correction programs. - 2.
-LEAs shall provide annual notification annually of the process by whichto parents/guardians can access their child's individual learning plan, includingto receive information regardingon their child's progress toward graduation requirements, college and Councilcareer readiness benchmarks, council designation requirements, and CTE programs, if applicable, as a part of their end of year report card. - 3.
-In the event that a student is in jeopardy of not earning a diplomaor graduating college and career ready, the LEA must maintain a record of multiple and timely individual notices to the student and his/her family that include: - a.
+LEAs shall provide annual notification to parents/guardians to receive information on their child's progress toward graduation requirements, college and career readiness benchmarks, council designation requirements, and CTE programs, if applicable, as a part of their end of year report card.

+- 3. In the event that a student is in jeopardy of not earning a diploma or graduating college and career ready, the LEA must maintain a record of multiple and timely individual notices to the student and his/her family that include: - a.
 Clear notification of the student's academic status; and, - b.
 The opportunity to meet and discuss the student's academic program, support, and planned interventions; and, - c.
-Regular updates of student performance and progress. - B. LEA failure to provide student and family notifications in the manner set forth in this section may be addressed through locally managed appeals processes but shall not be presumed to result in the awarding of a diploma.
+Regular updates of student performance and progress. - B. LEA failure to provide student and family notifications in the manner set forth in this Section may be addressed through locally managed appeals processes but shall not be presumed to result in the awarding of a diploma.